mathijsvdv/phrasify/README.md

 ## Installation

 ## Deployment
-To create the necessary resources on AWS EKS, run the following command:
+To create the necessary resources on AWS, including a VPC and an EKS cluster, run the following command:
 ```bash
 cd terraform
 terraform init